 What is a fungus?

-In the cytosol of the hyphae, various enzymes are produced.
-Those are transported through the hyphal membrane and, together with organic acids, secreted into the surrounding substrate (e.g. wood, soil, living plants).
-Depending on the type of enzyme, they can break down cellulose, hemicellulose, lignin, proteins or other complicated organic compounds to simpler soluble substances like sugars (mono- or disaccharides), amino acids or oligopeptides.
+In contrast to animals, fungi utilise extracellular digestion (see animation).
+Various enzymes are produced in the cytosol of the hyphae.
+They are transported with organic acids through the membrane of the hyphae and secreted into surrounding substrates.
+Depending on the enzyme, they can break down cellulose, hemicellulose, lignin, proteins or other complicated organic compounds to simpler soluble substances like sugars (mono- or disaccharides), amino acids or oligopeptides.
 These substances can be transported through the hyphal membrane into the fungal cell (hyphal compartment).

 Photos © Pernille Bronken Eidesen